msolorio/aws_solutions_architect_exam_notes/notes/11-serverless-applications/intro.md

 For building distributed and **decoupled** applications

+**Can scale other services based on the number of messages in the SQS queue**

 ### Simple Notifications Services
 configure a service to send a notification
 - can send email when CloudWatch alarm is triggered